magicleap/ml1-spectator-mode/Documentation/MobileLocalization.md

         - Pressing the bumper after scanning the image will send your localized coordinates to the other clients in your room.
 The cube in the center should turn into a sphere, indicating a successful localization.
     - Mobile
         - The phone will automatically and constantly scan for image targets.
 Simply point the camera at the image target and the green cube prefab should appear in the center of the image.
 If the cube starts to drift, simply look at the image again to recenter it.
-        - Once you've scanned the image, press the "Create Anchor" button to send your localized coordinates to theother clients in your room.
+        - Once you've scanned the image, press the "Create Anchor" button to send your localized coordinates to the other clients in your room.
 The cube in the center should turn into a sphere, indicating a successful localization.
 - Photon should automatically connect all clients in a networked room.
 Before images have been scanned and network anchors sent, you may see the other clients' spheres in incorrect positions.
 Once all clients detect the image and create their shared network anchor, the sphere positions should be updated correctly.
 - Once all devices have connected, detected the image, and a shared anchor has been created, clients should be able to see a sphere following each device's location, indicating the network coordinates have been synced successfully.